elasticio/elasticio.github.io/content/_components/sugar-crm.md

 ## Fetching New and Updated Objects from SugarCRM - Webhook

-It is possible to have new and updated objects be pushed to the {{site.data.tenant.name}}
-platform via webhooks.
+It is possible to have new and updated objects be pushed to the elastic.io platform via webhooks.
 In order to do so, select **Fetch new and updated objects (getObjects - Webhook)**.
-When a flow with this trigger is started, the
-{{site.data.tenant.name}} platform will register webhooks on the SugarCRM instance.
+When a flow with this trigger is started, the elastic.io platform will register webhooks on the SugarCRM instance.
 When the flow is stopped, this webhook will be destroyed by the platform.

 ## Fetch Deleted Objects from SugarCRM - Webhook

-It is possible to have the ids of deleted objects be pushed to the {{site.data.tenant.name}}
-platform via webhooks.
+It is possible to have the ids of deleted objects be pushed to the elastic.io platform via webhooks.
 In order to do so, select **Fetch deleted objects (getDeletedObjects - Webhook)**.
-When a flow with this trigger is started, the
-{{site.data.tenant.name}} platform will register webhooks on the SugarCRM instance.
+When a flow with this trigger is started, the elastic.io platform will register webhooks on the SugarCRM instance.
 When the flow is stopped, this webhook will be destroyed by the platform.

 # Actions